TheMaxi7/RoK-discord-bots/BugBear's Slave/README.md

 ## Contact and Support

-For any bugs or any suggestions feel free to join my [test discord server](https://discord.gg/EH7QhwxqkW), add me on discord (@TheMaxi7) or simply open an issue.
+If you want to reach out to me for any kind of problem/request feel free to add me on discord (@themaxi7).
 For any questions regarding the stats tracking or APIs reach out to @ibugbear on Discord.

 ## License